 PolyLevel® technicians specialize in proven concrete lifting techniques that are unobtrusive and fast-acting.
 Contact your local dealer to schedule a free estimate!
-Our certified contractors help families across the country with with concrete leveling needs.
+Our professionally trained contractors help families across the country with concrete leveling needs.

 Why concrete lifting far exceeds replacement

 Replacement is costly, disruptive, and messy.
 There’s a good chance your lawn and garden bed will not survive the onslaught of the cement mixer, wheelbarrows, piles of materials, compaction equipment, dust, and spillage – not to mention a sizeable crew.

 Patches to existing uneven concrete may hold if done with care, but what’s to stop the sidewalk (or driveway, patio, or pool deck, for that matter) from continuing to sink in the future?

 When lifting sunken concrete, the least disruptive and long-term solution available is the PolyLevel® system.
 Polyurethane expanding foam is injected under the slab through small holes that are bored through the concrete surface.
 As the polymer expands, pressure on the underside of the slab gradually lifts the concrete to its original, level position.
 The polymer is mixed automatically at the nozzle and arrives in a self-contained unit, typically a trailer pulled by a truck.
 Often, a one-man crew can do the job.
 The cost of breaking up and disposing of the old concrete and replacing it with new is saved.

 Concrete lifting with PolyLevel® is the green alternative